cj1128/handmade-hero/README.md

 ### Day 45: Geometric vs. Temporal Movement Search

-- OPINION: Search in p (position) is way better than searing in t (time)
+- CASEY: Search in p (position) is way better than searing in t (time)
 - Part of new collision detection algorithm
 - There is no code today.
 I will write the new collision detection algorithm when it's complete.